 - 2 cubes of homemade beef bouillon or 1/2 cup concentrated beef stock (optional)

 - 2 teaspoons Paul Prudhomme’s Meat Magic

 - Sea salt and pepper — to taste

 - Dissolve 1 teaspoon baking soda in 4 quarts water in a large pot.
 Add beans and soak at room temperature for at least 8 hours.
 Drain and rinse well.

-- Add soaked and rinsed beans, lentils, turkey thighs or drumsticks, and bay leaf to the pot; cover with broth or stock.
+- Stir in soaked and rinsed beans, lentils, turkey thighs or drumsticks, and bay leaf to the pot; cover with broth or stock.
 Be sure to add enough liquid to cover with 2-3 inches above ingredients to allow beans to absorb liquid.
-Add water, as needed. *See Note for pressure cooker method.
+Additional water may be needed. *See Note for pressure cooker method.